Decomposition by Successive Convex Approximation: A Unifying Approach for Linear Transceiver Design in Heterogeneous Networks: Abstract

 \section{Abstract}

-In this work, we study the downlink linear precoder design problem in a multi-cell heterogeneous network (HetNet), in which macro/pico base stations (BSs) are densely deployed within each cell.
-The problem is formulated in a very general setting as the users' sum-utility maximization problem.
-Our formulation includes many practical precoder design problems such as multi-cell coordinated linear precoding, full and partial per-cell coordinated multi-point (ComP) transmission, zero-forcing precoding and joint BS clustering and beamforming/precoding as special cases.

-The sum-utility maximization problem is difficult due to its non-convexity and the tight coupling of the users' precoders.
-We propose a novel convex approximation technique to approximate the original problem by a series of convex subproblems, each of which decomposes across all the cells.
-The convexity of the subproblems allows for efficient computation, while their decomposability leads to distributed implementation.
-Our approach is made possible by the identification of certain key convexity properties of the sum-utility objective.
-Simulation experiments show that the proposed framework is quite effective for solving interference management problems in many practical settings.
+We study the downlink linear precoder design problem in a multi-cell dense heterogeneous network (HetNet).
+The problem is formulated as a general sum-utility maximization (SUM) problem, which includes as special cases many practical precoder design problems such as multi-cell coordinated linear precoding, full and partial per-cell coordinated multi-point transmission, zero-forcing precoding and joint BS clustering and beamforming/precoding.
+The SUM problem is difficult due to its non-convexity and the tight coupling of the users' precoders.
+In this paper we propose a novel convex approximation technique to approximate the original problem by a series of convex subproblems, each of which decomposes across all the cells.
+The convexity of the subproblems allows for efficient computation, while their decomposability leads to distributed implementation. {Our approach hinges upon the identification of certain key convexity properties of the sum-utility objective, which allows us to transform the problem into a form that can be solved using a popular algorithmic framework called BSUM (Block Successive Upper-Bound Minimization).} Simulation experiments show that the proposed framework is effective for solving interference management problems in large HetNet.